-Ancient Greek scientist Archimedes was the first to discover the principle of buoyancy.
-He observed that an object immersed in water would be pushed up by a force equal to the weight of the fluid it displaced.
-In other words, the object had the ability to float in water.
-The principle of buoyancy is of significant importance to divers because they apply it whenever they dive.
-Divers break this down into three types of buoyancy.
+The ancient Greek scientist Archimedes was the first to discover the principle of buoyancy.
+He observed that an object immersed in a fluid (water in the case of divers) would be pushed up by a force equal to the weight of the fluid it displaced.
+In other words, buoyancy is of significant importance to you as a diver because you will witness its effects whenever you dive.

 This is when the object sinks.
-The weight of the object is more than the water displaced by it.
-The diver can achieve this by deflating the BCD and sinking.
+The weight of the object is more than the weight of water it displaces.
+A diver achieves this by deflating the BCD and sinking.